 It is in the best interest of the small business, when collaborating with a Research Institution or other subcontractors, to negotiate a written agreement for allocating, between the parties, intellectual property rights, and rights to carry out any follow-on research, development, or commercialization.

-For STTR awards only, the small business and the Research Institution must certify that this agreement has been completed.
-This certification will be requested by the Contract Specialist after award selection, but before the grant is signed.
-A model agreement, found at: http://science.energy.gov/sbir/funding-opportunities/application-resources/, may be used or revised through negotiation between the small business and the Research Institution.
+A model agreement, found at www.science.doe.gov/sbir/Solicitations/FY%202002/model.htm, may be used or revised through negotiation between the small business and the Research Institution.

 The completed agreement should not be submitted with the grant application, but retained by the parties to the agreement.
 The Federal government will not be a party to any agreement between the small business and any subcontractor, including the STTR Research Institution.
 However, applicants are reminded that nothing in such agreements should conflict with any provisions setting forth the respective rights of the U.S. and the small business with respect to both intellectual property rights and any rights to carry out follow-on research.

 2. Intellectual Property Including Innovations, Inventions, and Patents a.
 Proprietary Information - Information contained in unsuccessful grant applications will remain the property of the applicant.
 The government will retain for three (3) years one electronic file copy of each unsuccessful grant application.
 Public release of information in any grant application submitted will be subject to existing statutory and regulatory requirements, such as the Freedom of Information and Privacy Acts.
 If proprietary information is provided in a grant application that constitutes proprietary technical data, confidential personnel information, or proprietary commercial or financial information, it will be treated in confidence, to the extent permitted by law, provided this information is clearly marked by the applicant in accordance with paragraph D., above, and provided appropriate page numbers are inserted in the Proprietary Notice legend printed on the first page of the Project Narrative.